artist

 Exhibition – Human Element Exhibition at Espacio Gallery Read More »

 Ashima Kumar is a visual artist working at the cutting edge of Graphic Design and Fine Art after completing her degree in applied arts (BFA).
-Her style is a unique fusion of doodle art with traditional styles and digital media.
+Her style is a unique fusion of traditional styles and digital media.
 Inspired by the traditional art forms and natural patterns, Ashima juxtaposes graphic simplicity with painterly strokes.
 Her work is based on conceptual art and shows some attributes of expressionism, surrealism and feminism, and is blended with spiritual and psychological content.

 Her serene artworks aim to “penetrate the deepest part of us where no words exist.”